 It can feel like a stressful subject to come to grips with, but a little research goes a long way.
 Note average food costs, rent rates, mortgage costs, and utility expenses.
 Make a tally of the results.
 If you’re going to need a job overseas, you also need to research the local job market to make sure you’re not moving somewhere where it’s extremely difficult to find work as an expat.
 Does the area have sectors that value the language(s) you speak?
 Is it welcoming to immigrant workers?
 Is the unemployment rate high?

-For those looking to retire abroad, it’s important to have your finances in place in order to live comfortably.
+For those looking to retire abroad (especially if you have an especially flexible pension scheme, such as the British one), it’s important to have your finances in place in order to live comfortably.
 Being able to access your pension with ease is key to this.
 If you’re planning to transfer your pension overseas, you may wish to look into the most cost-effective means of going about this.

 Property: buying, renting, and selling